Sandra Halling, The Data Mavens founder and principal consultant.

 I’ve led projects with consulting fees north of half a million, and helped tiny teams streamline from the inside out.

-Sizing the solution to fit how your team actually works is one of my sweet spots — and I can support you in the governance required for the changes to stick.
+Sizing the solution to fit how your team actually works is one of my sweet spots — and I can support you in creating the operating environment required for the changes to stick.

 My systems brain shows up everywhere, not just in client work.
 I don't simply do this work — I was built for it.